Drago Doctrine

 The Drago Doctrine was announced in 1902 by Argentine Minister of Foreign Affairs Luis María Drago in a diplomatic note to the United States.
+This doctrine stated that simply failing to repay national debt was not a valid reason for foreign intervention, especially by a power outside of the Western Hemisphere.
+The doctrine was a response to the European powers' blockade of Venezuela, which occurred after the country defaulted on its debt.
+Washington accepted and used the Drago doctrine.
+In order to prevent further interventions, the United States took control of the customs of several Latin American countries to ensure debt payments were made to Europe.

-Perceiving a conflict between the Monroe Doctrine and the influence of European imperial powers, and raising attention to the principle of sovereign equality that the United States had long supported, it set forth the policy that no foreign power, including the United States, could use force against a nation in Latin America to collect debt.
+Drago was responding to a tension between the Monroe Doctrine keeping Europe out and the European demand for repayments of debts.
+It assumed the principle of sovereign equality that the United States had long supported.
+It explicitly stated that no foreign power, including the United States, could use force against a nation in the Western Hemisphere to collect government debts.

 In 1904, the Roosevelt Corollary was issued by the United States in response to the Drago Doctrine and asserted the right of the United States to intervene in Latin America in the interests of American business and Latin American independence from European powers.

 A modified version, known as the Porter Convention after Horace Porter, was adopted at The Hague in 1907 and added that arbitration and litigation should always be used first.